 Software with a long planned lifetime shall be designed with minimum dependency on the operating system and the hardware, in order to aid portability.

-This requirement is applicable to situations where the software lifetime can lead to the obsolescence and non-availability of the original operating system and/or hardware, thereby jeopardizing the maintainability the software.
+This requirement is applicable to situations where the software lifetime can lead to the obsolescence and non-availability of the original operating system and/or hardware, thereby jeopardizing the maintainability of the software.

 The following outputs are expected: